 Primary Care Decision Form

-Date of Birth
+Patient Name Date of Birth Address

-I agree/ do not agree (delete as appropriate) to participate in shared care for the following immunomodulatory drug(s) Azathioprine Ciclosporin Hydroxychloroquine o. Ġ , , , .
-Leflunomide Mercaptopurine Methotrexate · Mycophenolic acid Mycophenolate mofetil Sulfasalazine , . , .
-Where shared care is agreed, the e primary care team agree to: Provide ongoing prescriptions; annotate the prescription 'as per sh ared care guideline' as outlined in the shared care guide ic arrangements for organising and a attending for blood tests (and any additional monitoring required) secondary care and undertake addit tional monitoring as outlined in the shared care guideline . , erse effects, inefficacy and non-comp pliance to secondary care for advice : be about a second alian and Refer to abnormal blood test m follow the action specified resol to abhormal blood toot morntoling of advolve office table in the offared date galdeline and ndary care if the patient's medical co andition deteriorates ndary care if they are planning a fam an unexpected pregnancy idary care it tiley are planning a fair iny (maies and lemaies) of report Encourage the patient to sign up to access their GP online services/ via mobile app if available, if not available or if the patient does not wish to have online access then ensure that any changes in treatment and blood test results are documented in the patient's medicine monitoring record Stop treatment on the advice of the secondary care or immediately if an urgent need arises Where shared care is not agreed, please document reason(s) for declining to participate: Completed by: Signature: Date: Job Title: South East London Area Pro scribing Committee A partnership between NHS organications in South East London:
+I agree / do not agree (delete as appropriate) to participate in shared care for the following immunomodulatory drug(s)

+Azathioprine Ciclosporin Hydroxychloroquine

+Leflunomide Mercaptopurine Methotrexate

+Mycophenolic acid Mycophenolate mofetil Sulfasalazine

+Where shared care is agreed, the primary care team agree to: Provide ongoing prescriptions; annotate the prescription 'as per shared care guideline' Undertake ongoing monitoring as outlined in the shared care guideline Inform the patient of the specific arrangements for organising and attending for blood tests (and any additional monitoring required) Adjust the dose as advised by secondary care and undertake additional monitoring as outlined in the shared care guideline Report any concerns e.g. adverse effects, inefficacy and non-compliance to secondary care for advice Refer to abnormal blood test monitoring or adverse effect table in the shared care guideline and follow the action specified Refer the patient back to secondary care if the patient's medical condition deteriorates Refer the patient back to secondary care if they are planning a family (males and females) or report an unexpected pregnancy Encourage the patient does not wish to have online access then ensure that any changes in treatment and blood test results are documented in the patient's medicine monitoring record Stop treatment on the advice of the secondary care or immediately if an urgent need arises Where shared care is not agreed, please document reason(s) for declining to participate: eline attending for blood tests (and any litional monitoring as outlined in the apliance to secondary care for the shared care guideline and condition deteriorates mily (males and females) or report es/ via mobile app if available, if not n ensure that any changes in nedicine monitoring record y if an urgent need arises declining to participate:

+South East London Area Prescribing Committee.
+A partnership between NHS organisations in South East London: